 - add clearly and unambiguously in the report and/or in the accompanying submission notes which parts of the code contain copied parts and indicate the source as well as the percentage of the code in the file that was copied, such that the examiner is aware that this is not the students work and can decide not to award credit for it. - 3.
-In case that packages have been used in a project or in thesis research, these must be clearly indicated in the report or thesis.
+In case that software packages or libraries have been used in a project or in thesis research, these must be clearly indicated in the report or thesis. - 4.
+Do not share your solutions with others nor post them on the internet.
+If you do, your actions could be considered facilitating fraud and as such fraud in itself (see Article 3.4(1) and Article 3.4(2).